XiansAiPlatform/XiansAi.Website/docs/1-getting-started/3-activity-flow.md

 Activities are where the actual work happens:

-- Implemented as classes that inherit from `BaseActivity`
+- Implemented as classes that inherit from `ActivityBase`
 - Define concrete implementations of IO operations
 - Can be tested and mocked independently
 - Are executed by the Flow orchestrator